top of page

 Secretary: Jael Lopez Gifford

-Board Members: Sammi Cohen, Christopher C. Conway, Ron Dufort, Meaghan Finlay, Lydia Palmer, Jill Rittinger, Jessica Ruby
+Board Members: Sammi Cohen, Christopher C. Conway, Ron Dufort, Meaghan Finlay, Lydia Palmer, Jill Rittinger, Jess Ruby

 PLEASE NOTE:

-Tartuffe runs approximately 1 hour and 45 minutes with one 15-minute intermission.
+Tartuffe runs approximately 2 hours with one 15-minute intermission.

 tartuffe25.jpg